A-08556

 Plain Language

-Utilization review agents must ensure their AI tools are open to inspection by the Department of Health for audit or compliance review purposes.
-Additionally, disclosures about the use and oversight of the AI tool must be included in the agent's written utilization review policies and procedures required under existing Public Health Law § 4902.
-This creates both a regulatory transparency obligation (making the tool available for department inspection) and a documentation obligation (incorporating AI use disclosures into existing written UR policies).
+Utilization review agents must ensure their AI tools are available for regulatory inspection, audit, and compliance review by the Department of Health.
+Additionally, disclosures about the use and oversight of AI tools must be included in the written utilization review policies and procedures required under existing law (PHL § 4902).
+This creates both a regulatory transparency obligation (making AI tools open for audit) and a documentation obligation (including AI disclosures in existing UR policy filings).

 Statutory Text